jakesant/jakesant/README.md

 On my profile you'll have repositories relating to both academic assignments and personal projects.
 Feel free to check anything out and if you have any sort of feedback for me, I'd love to hear it!

-I'm also an avid music producer, having been making instrumental music for the past 5 years or so, and a visual artist.
+I'm also an avid music producer, having been making instrumental music for the past 5 years or so, and a visual artist, creating my own cover art.
 Recently I have been minting my visual art as NFTs which can be found at https://opensea.io/collection/elijah-sun-art

 <!--
 **jakesant/jakesant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.